springload/screenshotron/README.md

 > The most aptly-named way to take screenshots of pages with [Electron](http://electron.atom.io/).

+:warning: This is alpha software, no matter which tool you are using always check the screenshots yourself.

 ## Installation

 Requires Node 4+.
 From the command line, run